NicolasSchuler/abduction-demo/README.md

 1. **Testing Mode** (`--mode testing`): Uses cached results from all pipeline stages
 2. **Full Mode** (`--mode full`): Runs the complete 5-stage pipeline with live LLM inference
-3. **Partial Mode** (`--mode partial`): Starts after the coding step, using cached reasoning and coding results but running fresh feature extraction, grounding, and logic execution
+3. **Partial Mode** (`--mode partial`): Starts after the coding step, using cached reasoning, coding, and feature extraction results.
+Only runs grounding (on potentially new images) and logic execution.
+Ideal for testing different images with the same feature set.

 ### Examples